fusioninventory/fusioninventory.github.io/_posts/2022-04-04-fusioninventory-for-gsit-glpi-9.5_4.0.md

 ---
 layout: single
-title: FusionInventory for GSIT & GLPI 9.5+4.0
+title: FusionInventory for GSIT and GLPI 9.5+4.0
 ---

 We have released a new version of plugin FusionInventory for GSIT & GLPI.